ON-DEMAND WEBINAR

 Many districts have implemented creative, successful solutions to address the massive equity challenges that the COVID-19 pandemic has amplified in our math education system.
 Join our conversation with Dr. Michelle Dyson, Prince George’s County Public Schools Mathematics Instructional Supervisor, to learn about these solutions and identify key considerations for how you might leverage them in your school or district.

-Fill out the form to access the on-demand webinar.
+Fill out the form to watch the on-demand webinar.

 Webinar Details